Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Example script for system backup

-- Script for data backup copying
+- Copy script for data backup

-- Removable storage devices
+- Managing removable storage devices

-- Sharing data via network
+- Sharing data via the network

 - Archive media

-Binary data
+Binary Data

 - Viewing and editing binary data

-- Manipulating files without mounting the disk
+- Manipulating files without mounting disks

-- Data redundancy
+- Understanding data redundancy

 - Data file recovery and forensic analysis